wonsunahn-autograder/CS1632_Fall2019/deliverables/4/deliverable4.md

 * Method choice and refactoring - 40%
 * Pinning Tests - 40%

-Please feel free to email me at laboon@cs.pitt.edu or come to office hours to discuss any problems you have.
+Please feel free to email me at wahn@pitt.edu or come to office hours to discuss any problems you have.